-- (1) Certain of the Company's executive officers receive personal benefits in addition to salary and cash bonuses, including car allowances, life insurance payable at the direction of the employee, contributions under the Company's 401(k) Plan, and group health insurance.
+- (1)Certain of the Company's executive officers receive personal benefits in addition to salary and cash bonuses, including car allowances, life insurance payable at the direction of the employee, contributions under the Company's 401(k) Plan, and group health insurance.
 The aggregate amount of such personal benefits does not exceed the lesser of \$50,000 or 10% of the total annual salary and bonus reported for the Named Executives. - (2) Mr. Rosenberg was appointed President on October 9, 1997.
-Mr. Rosenberg receives no direct compensation from the Company, other than issuance of the Company's stock options and reinbursement of expenses while on Company business.
-In addition, Mr. Rosenberg receives cash compensation directly from Vishay for his services as a consultant to Vishay.
-See "Certain Relationships and Related Transactions" for a discussion of the relationship among Silitek, LPSC, Vishay and the Company. - (3) Mr. Lin, who resigned on October 9, 1997 to pursue other business interests with the Lite-On Group in East Asia, received no direct compensation from the Company, other than issuance of the Company's stock options.
-However, Mr. Lin received cash compensation directly from Silitek for his services as President of Silitek.
-See "Certain Relationships and Related Transactions" for a discussion of the relationships among Silitek, LPSC, Vishay and the Company.
+Mr. Rosenberg receives no direct compensation from the Company, other than issuance of the Company's stock options and reimbursement of expenses while on $\label{eq:company} \text{ business.
+In addition, Mr. Rosenberg receives } cash \text{ compensation}$ directly from Vishay for his services as a consultant to Vishay.
+See "Certain Relationships and Related Transactions" for a discussion of the relationship among Silitek, LPSC, Vishay and the Company. - Options were granted pursuant to the Company's 1993 NQO Plan at an (3) exercise price of \$6.00 and are exercisable annually in three equal amounts over a three-year vesting period.
+Options granted to Mr. Rosenberg were for his services as a member of the Company's Board of Directors. - Mr. Liu also receives reimbursement of expenses while on Company (4)business, which is not included in this figure.